getsentry/sentry.engineering/data/blog/swizzling-swiftui-view-body.md

 ## In production

 This cannot be used in production because it requires modifying the executable section of the binary, which Apple disallows unless you build with debug entitlements.
 However, there is another way to set a breakpoint.
 What we've used so far is known as a _software breakpoint_.
 There are also _hardware breakpoints_ that do not overwrite instructions.
-Instead they use reserved registers to indicate to the CPU which addresses should have a breakpoint.
+Instead, they use reserved registers to indicate to the CPU which addresses should have a breakpoint.
 We verified this works on an app downloaded through TestFlight.
 However, unless the phone has "development mode" enabled, the calls to set these registers will silently fail.
 So production use would still be limited to a small subset of users.

 ## Conclusion